-Students have access to abundance of online resources for each standardized exam administered in the curriculum.
-Each student shall open an account for ATI, HESI/Evolve, and/or Kaplan and shall have 24-access to online practice tests, case studies, and content review resources.
+Students have access to an abundance of online resources for standardized exams administered in the curriculum.
+Each student shall open an account for ATI and HESI/Evolve and shall have 24-access to online practice tests, case studies, and content review resources.

 After taking each standardized individual course content exam, students will have access to reports to review areas of strengths and weaknesses and develop a remediation plan.
-It is very important that student appropriately use these resources before and after testing to improve areas of weakness.
+It is very important that students appropriately use these resources before and after testing to improve areas of weakness.